 Temporary staff also have the right to be provided with information on permanent vacancies within your business.

-1. Include the end date of the contract, or details of when the project is considered to be complete
+- Include the end date of the contract or details of when the project is considered to be complete

-2. Provide details on notice to be given if the contract is to be terminated prior to the end date or completion of the project.
-Temporary employees two years continuous service have the same unfair dismissal rights as permanent employees.
+- Provide details on notice to be given if the contract is to be terminated before the end date or completion of the project.
+Temporary employees with two years of continuous service have the same unfair dismissal rights as permanent employees.

 Q: What do I do if I hire seasonal workers, but I have no work for them?

-A: Ideally, if you’re unsure how much work will be available for the employee, you should hire them on zero hour contract, and make this clear from the outset.
+A: Ideally, if you’re unsure how much work will be available for the employee, you should hire them on a zero-hour contract, and make this clear from the outset.
 This means you’re not guaranteeing a set number of hours and staff will only be paid for the hours they work.
 This gives you the flexibility you need to make sure work is covered but you aren’t caught in a bind when work is unavailable.
-However, bear in mind that a zero hour contract is permanent, whereas a fixed term contract is temporary.
+However, bear in mind that a zero-hour contract is permanent, whereas a fixed-term contract is temporary.

 If you have already hired an employee on a temporary basis, and now find you don’t have work for them, you need to consider your options.